qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

-The ``Row`` element places its child items next to each other, either from the left to the right, or from the right to the left, depending on the ``layoutDirection`` property.
+The ``Row`` element places its child items next to each other, either from the left to the right or from the right to the left, depending on the ``layoutDirection`` property.
 Again, ``spacing`` is used to separate child items.

 .. figure:: assets/row.png